Vovu4o/QuEZ/README.md

             doc = []
       return res
    ```
-   - Clustering of keywords using the K-means algorithm and vector representations of words from the NaVec model:
+   - Clustering of keywords using the K-means algorithm and vector representations of words from the Navec model:
    ```python
    def cluster_words_with_vectors(words,n, navec):
       vectors = [navec[word[0]] for word in words if word[0] in navec]